 Appreciate what you have and never take others for granted.
 When someone gives you a helping hand or when someone is kind to you, be grateful.
 If you are having a great day and you are happy, be grateful.
 If you have a good job be grateful.
 If your business is prospering, be grateful.
 If your family is healthy, happy and prosperous, be grateful.

 Expression of gratitude may seem common and sometimes uttered almost automatically.
-These are the hollow “thank yous”.
+Like the “thank you” as a polite pleasantry.
 True gratitude is the reciprocation of kindness.
-However, it is not prudent to expect reciprocation for your kindness.
+It is giving back.
+You may not be able to give back to the person who was kind to you, but you can pass forward your reciprocation.
 When you give or when you are being compassionate, kind or generous, do not ever expect reciprocation.
+It is not prudent to expect reciprocation for your kindness.
 God knows your good deeds.

 Kindness does not come with a covenant.
 It is a one-way street.
 It comes from your heart.
 Be grateful but never expect others to be grateful towards you.
 Do not expect gratitude from others.
 It is an uncomfortable feeling, knowing that your generosity or kindness is not being reciprocated with gratitude, while you are always grateful for the generosities that you receive.

 Smile inwardly.
 This is when you let positive thinking overcome the negative.
 Disappointment comes to those who EXPECT reciprocation and gratitude, because vanity always expects a compliment or reward.
 Vanity thrives on praises, applause, and reciprocation.

 At meal time quietly pray and give thanks 3 times.
 First to God, second to the person providing the food, third to the people who grew or produced the food.
 Always be grateful for your life.

 When you were simply trying to survive, people were kind to you.
 Be grateful.
 When you were trying to build security around you, people were kind to you.
 Be grateful.
 When you were building your prosperity, people were kind to you.
 Be grateful.